10 Ways To Inspire Reading With Whimsical Story Forts

-If you want to get your kids excited about reading, create a dedicated space just for it.
-Your kids will have fun choosing their fort design or even coming up with their own ideas.
-One of the best parts of your reading area is that they’ll get to work with you to create it.
+If you want to get your kids excited about reading, create a specific space dedicated to reading!
+Your kids will have fun choosing their fort design from the manual or coming up with their own ideas.
+One of the best parts of this reading area is that they’ll get to work together with you to create it.

 2. Get Them Moving with Scarves

-Turn up the music and hand out the play scarves.
-You can have a dance party while waving your flowing scarves around.
+Before reading, turn up the music and hand out the play scarves.
+You can have a dance party while waving these flowing scarves around.
 After everyone has gotten the wiggles out you can cozy up in your whimsical fort and read aloud from some of their favorite books.

 3. Have a Themed Reading Day

-First, brainstorm with your kids what theme they would like for their themed reading day in their magical fort.
+Brainstorm with your kids and decide on a theme they would like for a themed reading day in their magical fort.
 Then, you can go to the library and find some good books that go along with your theme.
 You can create the fort to go along with your theme and even stock it with themed snacks.
-Your kids will be so excited, you’ll have a hard time getting them out of their new reading nook.
+Your kids will be so excited, you’ll have a hard time getting them out of their new reading nook!

 4. Use Scarves as Costumes

-You can read a book together and then encourage your child to put on a play based off a scene from the book.
-The play scarves are large enough to use as costumes.
+You can read a book together and then encourage your child to put on a play based off of a scene from the book.
+Play scarves are large enough to use as costumes.
 You can tie them around your neck as a cape or tie two together to become a tunic.

 5. Start from Scratch

-Once the novelty of their fort reading nook wears off, you can reignite the excitement with a new fort design.
-They will get the fun all over again while picking out and building a new design with you.
+Once the novelty of their fort reading-nook wears off, you can reignite the excitement with a new fort design.
+They will get to have fun all over again while picking out and building a new design with you.
 With our 16 designs and the endless imagination of a child, you won’t run out of new reading fort ideas!